meraki/automation-scripts/README.md

 **deploydevices.py:** This script claims multiple devices and licenses into an organization, creates a new network for them and binds that network to an existing template.
 Initial config, including hostnames and street address/map markers are set for the devices.
 Will set network timezone to match street address if provided with a Google Maps API key.

+**deviceupdownstatus.py:** Hybrid Dashboard API/SNMP script that prints a list of all devices in an organization's inventory, along with their current up/down status.
+Requires the Requests and PySNMP modules.

 **find_ports.py:** This script finds all MS switchports that match the input search parameter, searching either by clients from a file listing MAC addresses (one per line), a specific tag in Dashboard currently applied to ports, or the specific access policy currently configured.

 **getbeacons.py:** This script prints a list of all bluetooth beacons in an organization to terminal/sdtout or a file (Devices which are part of a network are considered in-use).